elmeuavi/RecursiveDirSize/README.md

 C:\hp\support                     320415           0,31              0
 ```

 In the second example, it's created for automatize directory size report and export into excel or compare diferent executions with the Comparacio.ps1 script.
 Remember that you can redirect output to a file to save it.
-A timeStamp and the level of the directory is also attached.
+A timeStamp and the level of the directory is also attached fora easy filtering.

 `powershell -command ".\scriptMida.ps1 -Directory c:\hp -level 2 -HiddeErrors"`
 ```